infews/bonfire/pages/source/index.md

 InDesign?
 Unlikely.
 Microsoft Word?
 Not on your life.

 When it comes to text, you think in Markdown and HTML.
 You're not afraid of the command line and editing a little CSS.
-But how do you channel all this into an ebook?
+But you need tools in order to publish a book.
+What do you do?

 You light a Bonfire.